 One day, years later, when I was attending the aforementioned smart-kid school with many Jewish students, I saw Billy again.
 He had grown huge.
 He was at my school to play in a wrestling match.
 He had become the top high school wrestler citywide (and beyond, if memory serves).
 I wonder if there was a point in time where Joey started to cross the street when he saw Billy R., rather than the other way around?

-There was a candy when I was a kid called Nigger Babies, and a kind of nut called nigger toes.
-I remember the day I realized what “nigger” meant.
+There was a candy when I was a kid called N-word Babies, and a kind of nut called N-word toes.
+I remember the day I realized what that word meant.
 I had been using the word but not knowing what it meant.
 I found out what it meant while I was standing on the steps leading up to the front porch of my house.
 I remember sort of holding on to the black metal railing and moving it back and forth a little because it was getting loose (from me sliding down it and swinging from below it, most likely).
 I can viscerally feel these things right now as I remember this conversation.
 One of my sisters was there, my mother was there, and the neighbor from next door was there.
-We were eating Nigger Babies.
-I asked what a nigger was, found out, then I asked, wasn’t that a bad thing to say, and I was somewhat sheepishly told yes, it was.
+We were eating N-word Babies.
+I asked what the word mean, found out, then I asked, wasn’t that a bad thing to say, and I was somewhat sheepishly told yes, it was.
 It was kind of embarrassing.
-My memory of this is that we didn’t get Nigger Babies any more as a snack and we started calling nigger toes by their other name: Brazil nuts.
-We also stopped catching niggers by the toe and started catching tigers by the toe instead (while eeny-meeny-minie-moe-ing).
+My memory of this is that we didn’t get N-word Babies any more as a snack and we started calling n-word toes by their other name: Brazil nuts.
+We also stopped catching n-words by the toe and started catching tigers by the toe instead (while eeny-meeny-minie-moe-ing).
 (The strange thing was, these candies were not labeled with the n-word, that is just the term people used.
 I’m not sure if they ever were.
 But a quick and disturbing search of the Internet will reveal plenty of commercially produced products using that racist term.)

 The Jewish shopkeepers on Central Avenue kept vicious dogs behind the counters for protection.
 If black kids walked into the store, the swinging door allowing access through the counter was unlatched and the dog would chase the kids out.
 Usually the shopkeeper only needed to threaten the kids and they would leave.

 We would always assemble at car accidents to watch the blood and gore.
-(I lived near a couple of pretty bad corners, and this was the days before seatbelts and other safety features).
+(I lived near a couple of pretty bad corners, and this was the days before seat belts and other safety features).
 One day there was a bad accident in which a black man was ejected from his car and splattered on the pavement, blood spewing everywhere.
 There was no ambulance called for him.
 Instead, the police took him away in a “Paddy Wagon.”
 I later learned that it was called a “Paddy Wagon” because it is the vehicle used to take drunk Irishmen off to jail on Saturday Nights.
 So don’t call them that.

 My personal experiences and what society was constantly trying to teach me were almost always at odds.
-I was lucky to have had contradictory experiences as a kid.
+I was lucky to have had these contradictory experiences as a kid.
 This helped prepare me for what I was to encounter years later when I went to Africa for the first time.
 During the mid-1980s, there were several years where I spent more time each year in Africa than I did in the US.
 It was almost like I was living there and visiting Cambridge once a year for a truncated semester of coursework.
 Then, over the next several years, I spent varying amounts of time each year, most years, in Africa.
-The frequency of my visits has fallen off to once every few years.
 Overall, I’ve spent several person-years living there, in a number of different settings.